PaperMC/restamp/README.md

 ### As a CLI

-As of right now, restamp's cli is not published anywhere.
-To build the cli, run `./gradlew build` which produces the cli in `restamp-cli/build/libs/restamp-cli-*-final.jar`.
+You can download the cli from the GitHub Releases page or you can build it with `./gradlew build` which produces the cli in `restamp-cli/build/libs/restamp-cli-*-final.jar`.

 More information on the CLI's expected parameters can be found via the `--help` flag.